Lauren Rogers Museum of Art: Collections

 Most of the works in the British Georgian Silver Collection were donated to the museum by the late Harriet and Thomas Gibbons.
-From the mid-1920s until 1959, Mr. Gibbons was the publisher of the Laurel Leader-Call, and Mrs. Gibbons was the editor.
-Both had a passion for silver which resulted in a magnificent and well-focused collection of silver luxury goods, most used in relation to English “high tea.”
+From the mid-1920s until 1959, Thomas Gibbons was the publisher of the Laurel Leader-Call, and Harriet Gibbons was the editor.
+Both had a passion for silver which resulted in a magnificent and well-focused collection of silver luxury goods, most used in relation to English "high tea".

-The term “Georgian” refers to the period between 1714 and 1830 when four King Georges in a row ruled England.
+The term "Georgian" refers to the Georgian period, between 1714 and 1830.
 This time span saw a change in style; during the early 18th-century, English silver featured the abundant ornamentation of the Baroque and Rococo periods.
 By the end of the Georgian period, a restrained Neo-Classical style held sway, inspired by Classical forms and designs from ancient Greece and Rome.